-Traditionally, merchandisers and search architects focus on ensuring their search results are “relevant.”
+Historically, merchandisers and search architects focused on ensuring their search results were “relevant.”
 However, this is not the only way companies like Amazon and Google evaluate their search, as relevance is only one factor in providing customers with choices they actually want.

 The problem with relevance is its subjectivity.
 It’s not a clear, measurable goal the business can optimize for.
 If a user searches for “laptops” on an electronic retailer’s website, they certainly wouldn’t benefit from seeing laptops from 2009 listed in the search results.
 However, those results are still technically relevant.

 Another issue is that relevance typically focuses on the search string itself and not the user intent.
 Not knowing the latter can lead to search engines providing results that are technically accurate but not appealing.
 For example, if a user looks for “chips” and is highly likely to buy Cheetos, they should be shown Cheetos as well.
 Some older search engines may pedantically disagree with the user and only offer products with “chips” somewhere in the title (including chocolate chips or wood chips), leading to user dissatisfaction.